Barrett Ruud: NFL statistics

+Coaching career

+Prior to the 2024 season, Ruud was hired to serve as the inside linebackers coach for the Atlanta Falcons under head coach Raheem Morris.
+He was retained for the 2026 campaign following the hiring of Kevin Stefanski as head coach.

 Personal life

 Ruud's father, Tom Ruud, played for the Cornhuskers in the early 1970s and later in the National Football League for the Buffalo Bills and Cincinnati Bengals.
 His younger brother Bo also attended Nebraska.

 His mother Jaime Ruud died of a massive heart attack on June 30, 2006, while vacationing with family in northern Minnesota.

 Barrett hosts an annual summer football camp at Warner University for children ages 7–18.